 Side effects usually dissipate within a few hours and are completely gone by the following day.
-There are no known long-term or permanent side effects of low dose IV ketamine therapy when administered by a clinician in a medical setting.
+There are no known long-term or permanent side effects of low dose ketamine therapy for anxiety when administered by a clinician in a medical setting.

 Uncontrolled blood pressure, unstable heart disease, untreated thyroid disease, active substance abuse, current manic phase of bipolar disorder, active psychotic (hallucinations or delusions) symptoms, severe liver disease or pregnancy may preclude you from having ketamine infusions.

 If you have questions about your specific medical conditions, give our office a call for more information on 512-986-7723.